CharlieHess/redux-persist-transform-passwords/README.md

 }
 ```

-Supply either a getter string (see Lodash [get](https://lodash.com/docs/4.17.4#get))
-or a function that, given your input state, returns a getter string.
+Supply either a getter string (see Lodash [get](https://lodash.com/docs/4.17.4#get)) or a function that, given your input state, returns a getter string:

 ```js
 import { persistStore } from 'redux-persist';